leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: chalazion_stye-treatment_general-paediatricophthalmology
 - How is chalazion treated?
 - How is chalaizon/stye treated?
-- Can chalazion/stye be treated with eyedrops?
+- Can chalazion/stye be treated with [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"}?
-- Will eyedrops work for chalazion/stye?
+- Will [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"} work for chalazion/stye?
 - Do I need to take oral antibiotics for chalazion/stye?
 - Do I need surgery for chalazion/stye?
 - How is surgery for chalazion/stye done?